harij9/Final_MCCW/Readme.md

 #### Summary
 - Crowdsourcing platform where our user support carbon credit generation project around the world.
-- Integrate PG&E smartmeter(SmartRate™) APIs with Celo.
+- Integrate PG&E smartmeter(SmartRate™) APIs with BlockChain.
 We create ledgered documentation and marketplace to trade carbon credits.

 #### URLs